library(sparklyr)

 slice_sample(n = 2000) |>

-1. Preview the data using the View() command
+collect()- Preview the data using the

 lendingclub_prep <- lendingclub_sample |>